Tresky/brainfuck-interpreter/README.md

 * `[` ->	Jump forward past the matching ] if the byte at the pointer is zero.
 * `]` ->	Jump backward to the matching [ unless the byte at the pointer is zero.

+### Compile and Run
+As this program is a C++ program, you can compile using `g++`.

+`g++ interpreter.cpp -o brainfuck`

+You can execute the file like any other compiled program.
+The only argument that it takes is the name of the Brainfuck source file you with to interpret.

+`./brainfuck testfile.bf`

 ### Test Files
 * `hello.bf` should print `Hello World` to the terminal.
 * `skiploop.bf` should simply execute and halt.
 If this test doesn't halt it means that loops are not being skipped properly.